-Fire Prevention Week was established to commemorate the Great Chicago Fire of 1871.
+Join the Bismarck Fire Department this October in celebrating Fire Prevention Week.
+The campaign was established to commemorate the Great Chicago Fire of 1871.
 In 1920, President Woodrow Wilson issued the first National Fire Prevention Proclamation, and since 1922, Fire Prevention Week has been observed on the Sunday through Saturday period in which October 9th falls.
-This year the theme for Fire Prevention Week is “Not Every Hero Wears a Cape, Plan and Practice Your Escape”.

 Below are several resources you and your family can use to test your knowledge or provide you with information and activities.